 The guide is also evolving.
-We are excited to be working on a new, forthcoming chapter on giving options to create foodland and farmland trusts.
+We are excited to be working on a new chapter on giving options to create foodland and farmland trusts.
 In British Columbia today we face significant challenges related to secure and affordable land access for food production, especially for a new generation of farmers interested in building alternative and sustainable food networks that utilize environmental best practices to enable regional food security.
-Watch for the new chapter next year in our online edition of the guide.
+See page 52.
+Watch for updates to this Guide, coming in the fall of 2016.